 The original transcript of the dialogue between Me (M) and the Enlightened One (E)

-Could you please explain me Why do we work?
+Could you please explain this to me?
+Why do we work?

-Frankly speaking I would have loved to be without any work, but first it would have never got approval from my parents.
-And second in all likelihood I would have remained unmarried as a consequence.
+I would have loved to be without any work, but first, it would have never got approval from my parents.
+And second, in all likelihood, I would have remained unmarried as a consequence.

 We have been told since childhood that our work is something that defines our identity.

-Hence it is of utmost importance to get into the work profile which ends up getting highest number of validation from the society.
+Hence it is of utmost importance to get into the work profile, which gets the highest number of validation from the society.

-As a result there is an elaborate arrangement to get ourselves educated so that we could qualify for that specific nature of work.
+As a result, there is an elaborate arrangement to get ourselves educated to qualify for that specific nature of work.

 I couldn’t agree with you more.

-What we are looking is nothing but a wild chase for all kinds of security.
+What we are looking for is nothing but a wild chase for all kinds of security.

 Physical security, emotional security, psychological security, social security, financial security.

-As long as we are struggling with the constant fear of suffering, security would always remain our first and the foremost concern.
+As long as we struggle with the constant fear of suffering, security would always remain our first and foremost concern.

 And this constant fear of suffering is not the best place to explore all the possibilities of life.

-However we end up shaping our life within the shadows of chasing these securities.
-And as a consequence life just happens to manifest itself in its most pedestrian form possible.
+However, we end up shaping our life within the shadows of chasing these securities.
+And as a consequence, life happens to manifest itself in its most pedestrian form possible.

-Then how should we manage our work life balance to fully explore the limitless boundaries of life?
+Then how should we manage our work-life balance to explore the limitless boundaries of life fully?

-This whole issue of work life balance will always remain a life long irritant as long as we keep identifying our work as something of an impediment in smooth flow of life stream.
+This whole work-life balance issue will always remain a lifelong irritant as long as we keep identifying our work as something of an impediment in the smooth flow of life.

 Let’s have a pragmatic look at this work-life balance.

-If you are fortunate enough to have 9–5 job, then after including your commute time the whole work aspect of your day might take 10 hours.
+If you are fortunate enough to have a 9–5 job, then after including your commute time, the whole work aspect of your day might take 10 hours.

 Let’s say you sleep 7 hours.

-That means you are left with a total of 7 hours to take care of the things that lies outside the purview of work related activities.
+That means you are left with a total of 7 hours to take care of the things that lie outside the purview of work related activities.

 10 hours(work) Vs. 7 hours(life)